Alejandroq12/my-books-ES6/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Awesome Books <a name="about-project"></a>
+# 📖 My Books <a name="about-project"></a>

-"Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.
-By building this application, I will learn how to manage data using JavaScript.
-Thanks to that my website will be more interactive.
-I will also use a medium-fidelity wireframe to build the UI.
+"My Books" is an intuitive web application that showcases a dynamic list of books, offering the ability to add and remove books seamlessly.
+Throughout the development process, I have honed my skills in managing data with JavaScript, resulting in a highly interactive user experience.
+By adhering to a medium-fidelity wireframe, the application's user interface has been meticulously crafted to meet modern design standards.
+This project not only showcases my adeptness in web development but also demonstrates my ability to create user-friendly applications."

 ## 🛠 Built With <a name="built-with"></a>